matthew-brett/greater-data-science/greater_data.md

 It may not be a coincidence that the major early champion for this movement, David Donoho, also works in a computational field (computational statistics).

-All these movements seem to appear under or around the umbrella of "data science".
-Here we will try to summarize these movements as we understand them, and argue that there are two primary themes: a nascent revolution in the process of scientific inquiry, and an overwhelming pressure, largely from our students, to teach data analysis and inference using code.
+In academia, all these movements seem to appear under or around the umbrella of "data science".
+Here we summarize these movements as we understand them, and argue that there are two primary themes: a nascent revolution in the process of scientific inquiry, and an overwhelming pressure, largely from our students, to teach data analysis and inference using code.
+In order to proceed at the fastest pace, we need to disentangle these themes from the related meanings of data science, and pursue both with conscious vigor.

 ## References